 - 1. Within 90 days after startup of the equipment authorized by this Authority to Construct, Permit to Operate C-XXXX-X shall be surrendered to the District and the associated equipment shall be removed or rendered inoperable.
 [District Rule 2201] - 2.
 This IC engine shall only be used for the growing of crops or raising of fowl or animals.
 [District Rules 2201, 4701, and 4702] - 3. {98} No air contaminant shall be released into the atmosphere which causes a public nuisance.
 [District Rule 4102] - 4. {14} Particulate matter emissions shall not exceed 0.1 grains/dscf in concentration.
 [District Rule 4201] - 5. {15} No air contaminant shall be discharged into the atmosphere for a period or periods aggregating more than three minutes in any one hour which is as dark as, or darker than, Ringelmann 1 or 20% opacity.
 [District Rule 4101] - 6.
 This engine shall be equipped with an operational nonresettable elapsed time meter or other APCO approved alternative.
 [District Rule 4702] - 7. {4036} Operation of this engine shall not exceed X,XXX hours per year.
-[District Rule 2201] N - Emissions from this IC engine shall not exceed any of the following limits: X.XX g-NO_x/bhp-hr, X.XX g-CO/bhp-hr, or X.XX g-VOC/bhp-hr.
+[District Rule 2201] N - Emissions from this IC engine shall not exceed any of the following limits: X.XX g-NOx/bhp-hr, X.XX g-CO/bhp-hr, or X.XX g-VOC/bhp-hr.
 [District Rules 2201 and 4702, and 17 CCR 93115] - Emissions from this IC engine shall not exceed X.XX g-PM10/bhp-hr based on US EPA certification using ISO 8178 test procedure.
 [District Rules 2201 and 4102, and 17 CCR 93115] - 10.{3395} Only CARB certified diesel fuel containing not more than 0.0015% sulfur by weight is to be used.
-[District Rules 2201 and 4801 and 17 CCR 93115] - 11.
-This engine shall be operated at one location or site at a facility for no more than 12 consecutive months, or if at a seasonal source, the engine shall not be operated at one location or site at a facility for more than the duration of the season.
-[District Rules 2201 and 4701 and 17 CCR 93115/93116 (if not owned by operator)] - 12. {3405} The engine shall be operated and maintained in proper operating condition as recommended by the engine manufacturer or emissions control system supplier.
-[District Rule 4702] - 13. {4037} During periods of operation, the permittee shall monitor the operational characteristics of the engine as recommended by the manufacturer or emission control system supplier (for example: check engine fluid levels, battery, cables and connections; change engine oil and filters; replace engine coolant; and/or other operational characteristics as recommended by the manufacturer or supplier).
+[District Rules 2201 and 4801 and 17 CCR 93115] - 11. {3405} The engine shall be operated and maintained in proper operating condition as recommended by the engine manufacturer or emissions control system supplier.
+[District Rule 4702] - 12. {4037} During periods of operation, the permittee shall monitor the operational characteristics of the engine as recommended by the manufacturer or emission control system supplier (for example: check engine fluid levels, battery, cables and connections; change engine oil and filters; replace engine coolant; and/or other operational characteristics as recommended by the manufacturer or supplier).
 [District Rule 4702]

-- 14.{4050} The permittee shall maintain an engine-operating log to demonstrate compliance.
+- 13. {4050} The permittee shall maintain an engine-operating log to demonstrate compliance.
 The engine operating log shall include, on a monthly basis, the following information: total hours of operation, type of fuel used, maintenance or modifications performed, monitoring data, and any other information necessary to demonstrate compliance.
-[District Rule 4702] - 15.{4051} The permittee shall record the total time the engine operates, in hours per calendar year.
-[District Rule 2201] N - 16. {3497} All records shall be maintained and retained on-site for a minimum of five (5) years, and shall be made available for District inspection upon request.
+[District Rule 4702] - 14.{4051} The permittee shall record the total time the engine operates, in hours per calendar year.
+[District Rule 2201] N - 15. {3497} All records shall be maintained and retained on-site for a minimum of five (5) years, and shall be made available for District inspection upon request.
 [District Rule 2201 and 4702]